Dilly Ranch Cheez-Its are a three-ingredient snack that will

 You want every cracker to have a piece of dill – so spend some time stirring well!

-Spread the seasoned crackers onto a half sheet pan and create as even a layer as possible.
+Spread the seasoned crackers onto a half sheet pan or cookie sheet and create as even a layer as possible.
+If you want easy clean-up, line your large baking pan with parchment paper!

 (This post does contain affiliate links)